Overview

 Benchmarks by Sector

-Understanding where your ratio sits relative to industry peers adds context that the formula alone cannot provide.
+Knowing where your ratio sits relative to industry peers adds context the formula alone can't give you.

-Consumer apps / Freemium: CAC Rs 500–3,000, CLV Rs 1,500–12,000, ratio 2:1 to 4:1.
-High volume, low individual CLV.
-Monetisation through advertising, premium upgrades, or marketplace fees.
-Network effects can dramatically lower effective CAC over time as organic virality kicks in.
+Consumer apps and freemium products see CAC between Rs 500 and 3,000, CLV between Rs 1,500 and 12,000, and a ratio of 2:1 to 4:1.
+High volume, low individual CLV, monetization through advertising, premium upgrades, or marketplace fees.
+Network effects can push effective CAC down sharply over time once organic virality kicks in.

-Fintech / Insurance: CAC Rs 3,000–25,000, CLV Rs 25,000–5,00,000+, ratio 5:1 to 20:1.
-Regulatory acquisition costs inflate CAC; long product lifespans with cross-sell opportunities inflate CLV.
-The highest ratios in the fintech space come from insurance and lending products where customers rarely churn and average relationship duration exceeds 7 years.
+Fintech and insurance companies see CAC between Rs 3,000 and 25,000, CLV above Rs 25,000 and up to Rs 5,00,000 or more, and a ratio of 5:1 to 20:1.
+Regulatory acquisition costs inflate CAC, while long product lifespans with cross-sell opportunities inflate CLV.
+The highest ratios in fintech come from insurance and lending products, where customers rarely churn and average relationship duration runs past 7 years.

 How to Improve the Ratio

-Improving LTV:CAC means either lowering CAC, raising CLV, or both simultaneously.
+Improving LTV:CAC means lowering CAC, raising CLV, or doing both at once.

 Key Terms